 Personal histories come in print, audio, and video formats, among others.
 Video biographies are great fun, especially to show at family gatherings, and sometimes a family just wants you to capture an elder's stories in his or her own voice -- so all you need to produce is edited audio interviews with transcripts.

 Some of us are also memoir coaches.
 My favorite activity is teaching life story writing (at the Writer's Center in Bethesda and in Montgomery County libraries).
 In a course I call "My Life, One Story at a Time," I share tips and writing prompts with some really interesting adults, who write a story from their life each week and come in and read it aloud.
-It's fascinating and they get the writing done, because they have a deadline, an interested audience, and a little targeted encouragement from me.
+It's fascinating and they get the writing done, because they have a deadline, an interested audience, and a little targeted encouragement.
 (Reading your story aloud is a wonderful way to "find your voice."
 Reading aloud with others is a great way to get your creative juices flowing and to hear what works and what doesn't.
 Your storytelling improves almost by osmosis.)

 If you want to make a living helping others tell their life (or family) stories, start by picking up a copy of a useful book called Start & Run a Personal History Business: Get Paid to Research Family Ancestry and Write Memoirs by Jennifer Campbell.
 Jennifer was active in the Association of Personal Historians (of which, let me say up front, I am a former president).
 Alas, the group disbanded formally in May 2017, owing to severe financial difficulties.
 (One problem is that new people kept joining the organization but after a while the experienced members dropped out.
 Many people love the idea of doing personal histories but don't know how to find clients.)